How To Feed A Loon

 Instructions

 • Place the shredded zucchini in a colander over a large bowl or in your sink.
-Sprinkle 2 tsp salt over the zucchini and toss with your hands.
+Sprinkle 2 teaspoon salt over the zucchini and toss with your hands.
 Place a weighted plate on top of the zucchini.
 Allow to rest for 30 minutes to 1 hour.

 • Transfer the zucchini to cheesecloth or a kitchen towel.
 Over the bowl or over your sink, squeeze the zucchini to release any remaining water.
 Transfer to a medium-sized bowl.